 i being side by side to M will certainly bring about more excitement to those who have fuel running in veins.
 Even if it’s not miles better, we have one more thing to be excited about from the company that manufactures ultimate driving machines.
-Anyone who’s driven a post 2010 BMW will familiar themselves in no time which is a good thing because the i8 is meant to be the everyday supercar.
+Anyone who’s driven a post 2010 BMW will familiarise themselves in no time which is a good thing because the i8 is meant to be the everyday supercar.
 Everything apart from getting in or out of the car is very normal and driving one is no more difficult to drive than a regular 5 series.

 Sheer drama machine

 Not that fast